 Simon Alcantara is a native New Yorker born to Dominican parents.
 As a teenager, he received scholarships from several prominent classical ballet schools and danced professionally for years in both soloist and principal roles.
 Always holding a passion for designing jewelry, as a hobby he would develop pieces and ultimately cultivated a loyal fan base of aspiring and professional ballerinas.
 Years later, after a severe injury cut his dance career short, he redirected his focus on creating fine jewelry full time.

-Previous collaborations with Oscar de la Renta, Balmain Haute Couture Paris, J. Mendel Paris and Mary McFadden helped establish Alcantara’s namesake label, which was officially launched in 2000, and in 2004, he was accepted into the Council of Fashion Designers of America (CFDA).
+Previous collaborations with Oscar de la Renta, Balmain Haute Couture Paris, J. Mendel Paris and Mary McFadden helped establish Alcantara’s namesake label, which was officially launched at the end of 2002 at Bergdorf Goodman.
+In 2004 he was accepted into the Council of Fashion Designers of America (CFDA).

 Having received more than 900 pages of editorial coverage, Alcantara’s creations are considered totally modern, chic and sensual.
 “It all comes to life with the woman who wears my jewelry in her unique way and mixes in her energy,” said Alcantara.
 “The result is pure heaven!”

-In 2005, Alcantara had a stellar year.
-In addition to being honored the prestigious Rising Star Award for Fine Jewelry by Fashion Group International Inc., he was also one of nine designers chosen by a panel of fashion editors, executives and members of the CFDA and NY Transit System to design a subway-inspired accessory for the centennial celebration of the New York Subway System.
+In 2005, Alcantara, in addition to being honored the prestigious Rising Star Award for Fine Jewelry by Fashion Group International Inc., he was also one of nine designers chosen by a panel of fashion editors, executives and members of the CFDA and NY Transit System to design a subway-inspired accessory for the centennial celebration of the New York Subway System.
 Alcantara designed a pair of earrings using 18k gold and 14k-diamond cut chains that incorporated design elements found in a wrought-iron subway grate.
 The project also included the design of 750,000 limited edition metrocards that were distributed throughout the city.
+Simon is a member of Creative Collective Col-Lab